phrutis/BrainWords/README.md

 This indicates that the user **12EWQG73gVgsEmyMy73ZS2FjHVPpCbGDd7** found the passphrase.<br>
 User 12EWQG73gVgsEmyMy73ZS2FjHVPpCbGDd7 needs to look at his client window.
 The window will show the BTC address he found.<br>
 So he will know the amount that was found.
 You will receive 50% of the find.<br>
-After all payments, admins will also post the find (passphrase) in the chat and on the website<br>
+After all payments, admins will also post the find (passphrase) in the chat<br>
-The website https://phrutisbrainwords.com will flash yellow ⭐<br>
 Example of a find in the client:<br>
 ![Screenshot_20240109_221139_AnyDesk](https://github.com/phrutis/BrainWords/assets/140947743/1f0eebf8-3e19-45aa-8938-b788b30bfe72)
 <hr>